 The large altarpiece – the panel is 337 centimetres wide – shows the Madonna and Child in the centre, flanked by – from left to right – Saint Nicholas, Saint John the Evangelist, Saint Peter (with the Keys of Heaven) and Saint Benedictus.

 The monument for Margrave Hugh the Great in the left transept has already been mentioned in this post (see the image above).
 Mino da Fiesole, who sculpted this monument, was also responsible for the tomb of Bernardo Giugni, a famous lawyer and diplomat who died in 1456 and lies buried inside the Badia church as well.
 To the right of the main entrance is a third work by Mino, a dossal or altar screen showing the Madonna and Child and Saints Leonard and Lawrence.
 Above the monument for Hugh the Great is a painting of the Assumption and Two Saints by Giorgio Vasari (1511-1574).
 Lastly, in the chapel of San Bernardo we find the scant remains of frescoes from the fourteenth century, attributed to Nardo di Cione.

 The artistic highlight of the Badia is a painting by Filippino Lippi depicting the Apparition of the Virgin to Saint Bernard.
 Lippi (1457-1504) was an apprentice of Botticelli, who was himself him tutored by Lippi’s father, Fra Filippo Lippi (1406-1469).
 The painting was originally commissioned for the church of Santa Maria del Santo Sepolcro, which was outside the city walls of Florence.
 It had been painted between 1482 and 1486 for the Del Pugliese family chapel and we can see a praying Piero del Pugliese (ca. 1430-1498), who hired the services of Lippi, in the bottom right corner.
-The church was heavily damaged during the 1529-1530 siege and Lippi’s painting was therefore transferred to the Badia.
+The church was heavily damaged during the 1529-1530 siege of Florence and Lippi’s painting was therefore transferred to the Badia.